aws-samples/aws-reinvent-2019-builders-session-opn215/README.md

 ## G. Query Snort data with Athena
 1. In thwe AWS Console, open the **S3** service.
-2. Copy the name of he S3 buckect that starts with **aws-snort-demo-AthenaQueryResultsBucket**.
+2. Copy the name of he S3 buckect that starts with **SnortStack-AthenaQueryResultsBucket**.
 Also copy the anme of the bucket beginning with **aws-snort-demo-snortalertdata**.
 You will need these later.
 3. In the AWS Console, open the **Athena** console.
 4. Click on the **Get Started** link.
 5. Click on the link to **set up a query result location in Amazon S3**.